winglight/ai-hedge-fund/README.md

 The new way to run the AI Hedge Fund is through our web application that provides a user-friendly interface.
 This is recommended for users who prefer visual interfaces over command line tools.

 Please see detailed instructions on how to install and run the web application [here](https://github.com/virattt/ai-hedge-fund/tree/main/app).

+To mirror the CLI flow above, start a new workflow, select **ibbot** as the data provider, and choose **Intra-day** strategy mode.
+Hit *Run* to watch the right-hand activity stream surface the same SSE events (analyst updates, packaging status) that the CLI prints.
+When packaging finishes a new *ibbot Bundle* tile appears in the run results drawer; click it to download the archive.
+If you're deploying via containers, remember to review the [Docker instructions](docker/README.md#ibbot-in-docker) for mounting credentials before launching the web stack.

 <img width="1721" alt="Screenshot 2025-06-28 at 6 41 03 PM" src="https://github.com/user-attachments/assets/b95ab696-c9f4-416c-9ad1-51feb1f5374b" />